fosskers/aura/doc/source/design.rst

 -  Package-state backups/restoration.

-Aura’s authors recognize that `attemping to create universal standards can be problematic`_, but that is precisely why Aura exists.
+Aura’s authors recognize that `attempting to create universal standards can be problematic`_, but that is precisely why Aura exists.
 By having a unified interface over multiple packaging standards, users can transition between distributions more easily, and distribution